-- Receiving internship job descriptions from our employer hosts is the most important step because the job descriptions clarify everyone's expectations.
-We will encourage employers to develop internship job descriptions even if the internship position isn't available every semester. - 2.
+- 1. Receiving internship job descriptions from our employer hosts is the most important step because the job descriptions clarify everyone's expectations.
+We encourage employers to develop internship job descriptions even if the internship position isn't available every semester. - 2.
 Using the job descriptions, we will work with CR faculty to recruit potential student interns.
-CR Faculty know our students the best and can encourage them to apply for appropriate internship opportunities. - Although it's not required, we will encourage employer partners to visit the CR campus and observe classes in action.
-Employers can better define their internship opportunities if they can see firsthand what students are learning in our classrooms and programs.
-CR faculty will always determine approval of whether or not to invite community guests to observe their classes. - 4.
+CR Faculty know our students the best and can encourage them to apply for appropriate internship opportunities. - 3.
+Although it's not required, we will encourage employer partners to visit the CR campus and observe classes in action.
+Employers can better define their internship opportunities if they can see firsthand what students are learning in our classrooms and programs. - 4.
 The CR Career Center will provide professional job readiness coaching to students before, during, and after their internship placements.
 The Career Center will play a key role in helping students to meet the expectations of their employer internship hosts. - 5.
 Employer hosts will interview applicants before placing an intern.
 Employers have no obligation to accept a student intern applicant who does not meet their expectations through an interview process. - 6.
-CR will clearly outline and define employer host obligations and requirements regarding liability and workers' compensation insurance, potential payroll subsidies through the Learning-Aligned Employment Program, and applicable requirements regarding meeting student learning objectives and hours worked limitations. - 7.
+CR will clearly outline and define employer host obligations and requirements regarding liability and workers' compensation insurance, and applicable requirements regarding meeting student learning objectives and hours worked limitations. - 7.
 Once the Career Center receives a job description from an employer host, we will aim for a turnaround time of approximately 3-4 weeks to recruit potential student candidates through our outreach to CR faculty.
 Turnaround times may vary during summer/winter break and during the beginning and end of the semesters.
 The number of applicants may fluctuate depending on qualified students from semester to semester.